 Tick Marks and Labels

 If tick marks are set, you can define labels for the tick marks.
 The labels are displayed below the tick marks and show the corresponding value of the tick mark.
-The labels must always be numbers, and must never overlap.
+The labels must never overlap.
 You can also define labels only for specific tick marks if you don’t need a label for every tick mark on the slider.
 The application developer is responsible for defining a reasonable set of tick marks.

 If there is not enough horizontal space to display all the labels, a responsive mechanism is activated.
 The first and the last label are always visible.